 - Providing relevant training — Female attrition rates are higher in the tech industry than in other non-STEM fields, according to a report from the National Center for Women & Information Technology.
 One common reason that women leave technology jobs is the lack of opportunities for training and development.
 Providing such opportunities is important for attracting and retaining all tech talent, but employers will be wise to ensure they are targeting female tech professionals specifically.

-- Charting the path up — Technology companies need to outline to their female employees exactly how they can advance in the organization.
+- Charting the path up — Technology companies need to outline to their female employees exactly how they can advance in the organisation.
 Over time, as more women assume top leadership roles at the company, this path will become more obvious.
-But management should never assume that the female tech professionals on their team already visualize the way up.
+But management should never assume that the female tech professionals on their team already visualise the way up.
 Female staff should also be strongly encouraged to pursue leadership roles (if that’s what they aspire to).
 Managers should also work closely with women employees to help them set career goals, outline clear steps for achieving those objectives, and access the necessary support and resources.

 These are just a few ways that technology companies can become more diverse, including at the top, over time.
-Another best practice: Making it easier for women to transition back into the workforce — or better yet, stay engaged in it — when they need to prioritize other obligations, such as raising young children or caring for elderly family members.
+Another best practise: Making it easier for women to transition back into the workforce — or better yet, stay engaged in it — when they need to prioritise other obligations, such as raising young children or caring for elderly family members.
 Too often, companies let their female talent slip away because they don’t support these women enough at pivotal moments in their nonwork lives.

 A final tip: Technology companies (and all businesses, really) should use digital transformation initiatives to raise the visibility of women employees and help them expand their skills.
-These complex efforts require extensive collaboration across the organization and new ways of thinking and working.
+These complex efforts require extensive collaboration across the organisation and new ways of thinking and working.
 This is new territory, and everyone has something to offer in shaping this landscape.
 So, as businesses pursue digital change, they should seize the opportunity to change the face of their workforce, too.
 Doing so will help position them for long-term success, as well as inspire more women to see their future in STEM careers.